Observation Beach Campsite

 7Access to Campsite:

-By walk in or boat.Overseeing Body:
+By walk in or boat.Google Rating (out of 5):

 Information courtesy of the Department of Conservation (NZ)Dog Policy: